awsdocs/aws-opsworks-user-guide/doc_source/workinglayers-rails.md

 ## Connecting to a Database<a name="workinglayers-rails-db"></a>

-When you deploy an app, AWS OpsWorks Stacks creates a new `database.yml` file using information from the app's `deploy` attributes\.
-If you attach a MySQL or Amazon RDS instance to the app, AWS OpsWorks Stacks adds the connection information to the `deploy` attributes, so that `database.yml` automatically contains the correct connection data\.
+When you deploy an app, AWS OpsWorks Stacks creates a new `database.yml` file using information from the app's [`deploy` attributes](workingcookbook-json.md#workingcookbook-json-deploy)\.
+If you [attach a MySQL or Amazon RDS instance](workingapps-creating.md#workingapps-creating-data) to the app, AWS OpsWorks Stacks adds the connection information to the `deploy` attributes, so that `database.yml` automatically contains the correct connection data\.

 If an app does not have an attached database, by default, AWS OpsWorks Stacks does not add any connection information to the `deploy` attributes and does not create `database.yml`\.
 If you want to use a different database, you can use custom JSON to add database attributes to the app's `deploy` attributes with the connection information\.
 The attributes are all under`["deploy"]["appshortname"]["database"]`, where *appshortname* is the app's short name, which AWS OpsWorks Stacks generates from the app name\.
 The values you specify in custom JSON override any default settings\.
 For more information, see [Adding Apps](workingapps-creating.md)\.

-AWS OpsWorks Stacks incorporates the following `[:...][:database]` attribute values into `database.yml`\.
+AWS OpsWorks Stacks incorporates the following [`[:...][:database]`](attributes-json-deploy.md#attributes-json-deploy-app-db) attribute values into `database.yml`\.
 The required attributes depend on the particular database, but you must have a `host` attribute or AWS OpsWorks Stacks will not create `database.yml`\.
 + `[:adapter] (String)` – The database adapter, such as `mysql`\.
 + `[:database]` \(String\) – The database name\.
 + `[:encoding]` \(String\) – The encoding, which is typically set to `utf8`\.
 + `[:host]` \(String\) – The host URL, such as `railsexample.cdlqlk5uwd0k.us-west-2.rds.amazonaws.com`\.
 + `[:reconnect]` \(Boolean\) – Whether the application should reconnect if the connection no longer exists\.
 + `[:password]` \(String\) – The database password\.
 + `[:port]` \(Number\)\. – The database's port number\.
 Use this attribute to override the default port number, which is set by is set by the adapter\.
 + `[:username]` \(String\) – The database user name\.

 The following example shows custom JSON for an app whose short name is *myapp*\.